shivamd20/docs/guides/getting-started-nodejs-express.rst

    $ git init

-When you're ready to deploy your python app, move on to the next section.
+When you're ready to deploy your nodejs app, move on to the next section.

 Deploy your app
 ---------------

-In this section, we'll deploy a sample hello-world Flask app on Hasura.
+In this section, we'll deploy a sample hello-world nodejs-express app on Hasura.

-     If you already have an existing Flask project that you wish to deploy on Hasura, you can read through this section to get an idea of what happens, and then check out the next section for instructions on deploying your app.
+     If you already have an existing Express project that you wish to deploy on Hasura, you can read through this section to get an idea of what happens, and then check out the next section for instructions on deploying your app.

-Use the following command to quickly add a sample(called app-name) Python app built on Flask and set it up for deployment:
+Use the following command to quickly add a sample(called app-name) nodejs app built on Express and set it up for deployment:

 .. code:: bash

-   $ hasuractl service quickstart app-name --template python-flask
+   $ hasuractl service quickstart app-name --template nodejs-express

 This command will do the following:

-* Create a folder called app-name inside the services directory and initialize it with a sample python-flask app
+* Create a folder called app-name inside the services directory and initialize it with a sample nodejs-express app

 .. code::

   .
   ├── Dockerfile
   ├── README.md
   ├── app
-    │   ├── conf
-    │   │   └── gunicorn_config.py
   │   └── src
-    │       ├── __init__.py
-    │       ├── requirements.txt
+  │       ├── package.json
-    │       └── server.py
+  │       └── server.js
   └── docker-config.yaml

 * Configure your Hasura cluster to add a service for your app